 LITCHFIELD COUNTRY CLUB

-Considering what Litchfield’s owners were trying to do at the time, the stance on opening later in the year was conceived well in advance.
+Considering what Litchfield’s (pictured right) owners were trying to do at the time, the stance on opening later in the year was conceived well in advance.
 Built as a way to attract more traffic to its seaside inn, the Willard Byrd design opened on November 19, 1966 in order to add to what was already a steady number of visitors in the spring and summer.
 With the course in place, Litchfield accomplished its goal so well that Byrd’s course remains relatively unchanged in its 50-plus years of play.

 WORLD TOUR GOLF LINKS

-Fall golf packages were starting to increase dramatically in the mid-late 1990s, and while World Tour’s replica design wasn’t singlehandedly driving play all its own, the Mel Graham option (that originally opened as a 27-hole course) provided something for that first Autumn that no other course in the Myrtle Beach area had provided before or since.
+Fall golf packages were starting to increase dramatically in the mid-late 1990s, and while World Tour’s (top photo) replica design wasn’t singlehandedly driving play all its own, the Mel Graham option (that originally opened as a 27-hole course) provided something for that first Autumn that no other course in the Myrtle Beach area had provided before or since.
 In October of 1999, the course that combines the iconic holes from the likes of Augusta National, St. Andrews, Winged Foot and plenty more rewarded those who crossed the Intracoastal Waterway.